lucasfernandodev/dragoid/README.md

   --format=epub
 ```

-Before downloading, check if the site is supported using:
+Check if the site is supported using:

 ```bash
 dragoid download --list-crawlers